bcgov/smk/docs/configuration/viewer.md

 - `"ShadedRelief"`
 - `"DarkGray"`
 - `"Gray"`
-- `"StamenTonerLight"`

 ## EsriApiKey Property
 `"esriApiKey": String`

-An Esri API key to use with Esri's [vector basemap service](https://developers.arcgis.com/documentation/mapping-apis-and-services/maps/services/basemap-layer-service), which is used for all basemaps except *StamenTonerLight*.
+An Esri API key to use with Esri's [vector basemap service](https://developers.arcgis.com/documentation/mapping-apis-and-services/maps/services/basemap-layer-service), which is used for all basemaps except *BCGov* and *BCGovHillshade*.

 To provide an Esri API key, you can create an [ArcGIS Developer account](https://developers.arcgis.com/sign-up/) for free or use an [ArcGIS Online account](https://www.esri.com/en-us/arcgis/products/arcgis-online/trial) and then create an [API key](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/api-keys/) in the [developer dashboard](https://developers.arcgis.com/dashboard/).